dask/dask/docs/source/array-random.rst

     interval.

-Since Dask version 2023.2.1 the ``Generator`` can be initialized with a number of different ``BitGenerators``.
+Since Dask version 2023.2.1 the ``Generator`` can be initialized with a number of different ``BitGenerator`` classes.
 It exposes many different probability distributions.
 The legacy ``RandomState`` random number routines are still available, but are considered frozen and will not be getting any updates.